geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_04_Lab3_Ex2_SharePoint_Online.md

 # Module 4 - Lab 3 - Exercise 2 - Review Key Features of SharePoint Online

-In this exercise you will review some of the basic administrative functions in SharePoint Online.
+Adatum's CTO has heard a lot about Microsoft SharePoint, and he is interested implementing it at Adatum.
+He has asked Holly to look into SharePoint and then report back to him.
+Holly wants to begin by reviewing some of the basic administrative functions in SharePoint Online.

 ### Task 1 – Site Management

 A team site includes a group of related web pages, a default document library for files, lists for data management, and web parts that can be customized to meet your collaboration needs.
-Adatum is excited to use team sites in SharePoint Online to improve collaboration between team members when working on specific projects.
-As part of Adatum's pilot project, Holly Dickson has been asked to create a team site for the IT department so that the IT team can work on projects and share information from anywhere and on any device.
+Holly is excited about the possibility of using team sites in SharePoint Online to improve collaboration between team members when working on specific projects.
+As part of Adatum's pilot project, Holly wants create a team site for the IT department so that IT personnel can work on projects and share information from anywhere and on any device.

-1. You should still be logged into your Domain Controller VM (LON-DC1) as **Administrator** and password **Pa55w.rd**; if not, then do so now.
+1. You should still be logged into LON-DC1 as **Administrator** and password **Pa55w.rd**; if not, then do so now.

-2. You should still have Microsoft Edge and the **Microsoft 365 admin center** open from the prior lab.
+2. You should still have Microsoft Edge and the **Microsoft 365 admin center** open from the prior lab, and you should be logged in as Holly Dickson.
 If so, proceed to the next step; otherwise, open Edge, navigate to **https://portal.office.com/**, log in as **Holly@xxxxxZZZZZZ.onmicrosoft.com** (where xxxxxZZZZZZ is the tenant prefix provided by your lab hosting provider) and **Pa55w.rd**, and then in the **Microsoft Office Home** page, select **Admin** to open the Microsoft 365 admin center.

 3. In the **Microsoft 365 admin center**, in the left-hand navigation pane, select **Show all** (if necessary), then scroll down to **Admin centers** and select **SharePoint.** This will open the SharePoint admin center.